Huegoxaga/notes/networking/cisco.md

 - `write` save the running config as startup configuration
 - `copy <From> <To>`(recommanded alternative for `write` command)
   - `copy running-config startup-config` save running-config to startup-config
+- `clear line 0` kick out other connection
+- `disconnect 1` disconnect a connection
+- `reload` or `reboot` restart the device

 #### Global Configuration Commands

 - `enable password <password>` setup a password when entering `#` mode.
-  - This password is required by `telnet` connection by default.
+  - This password is required by `vty` connection by default.
+- `enable secret <password>` setup a secret password when entering `#` mode.
+  - The password will be encrypted in the config files.
 - `do <command>` run `#` command in `(config)#` mode.
 - `ip domain-lookup`, enable domain-lookup for unrecognized commands by default it is on.
 - `ip default-gateway <IP>` setup the default gateway IP address